ksu-is/Final-Grade-Calculator/README.md

 Please provide the number assignments completed for this category 1

-so the category is Projects with a 50 % and a total of 1

-please provide your scores for this category one at a time 100
+Please provide your scores for this category one at a time 90

 ### Example of details of custom

 Below are all the categories you added along with their grades

-('Projects', 'final grade is', 50.0)

-('Presentaions', 'final grade is', 95.0)
+(Projects average is 90.0 % and weighs 45.0 % of your final grade.)

+(Presentations average is 95.0 % and weighs 47.5 % of your final grade.)

 would you like to return to the Menu? y/n?

  ## Calculating for Final Grade

   Once the user has filled out all their categories, they will now be able to use function 7.
-Function 7 will calculate their final grade by adding all their final values from each category together and then outputting it to the user.
-Once this is finished, the program will end.
+Function 7 will calculate their final grade by adding all their final values from each category together and then outputting their grade and a response depending on the grade they achieved in the class.
+They will then be asked if they would like to return to the main menu, if not the program will end.